A handy list to start with

 When backpackers come to Singapore they typically make their home at one of the hostels in Bugis or Little India.
 While it’s true that these neighbourhoods have a lot to offer budget travellers, don’t forget about Chinatown.
 Singapore’s Chinatown offers a central location, amazing food, tons of culture, vibrant street markets, and top-notch hostels.

-For flashpackers, the brand new Wink Hostel has turned the usual bunkbeds into ‘pods’ with greater privacy.
+For flashpackers, Wink Hostel has turned the usual bunkbeds into ‘pods’ with greater privacy.
 More than just a place to sleep, each pod has a lamp, electrical outlet, and enough space so you can stretch out and update your Facebook status.
 Wink’s facilities include an entertainment lounge with a huge TV, guest library, kitchenette, squeaky clean bathrooms with rain showers, and self-serve laundry.
 Prices are S$50 for a single pod or S$90 for a double pod that’s perfect for travelling couples.
 Another excellent pod style hostel is Adler, on South Bridge Road.